 This combination of too much glutamate and too little glutathione may contribute to adverse mental health conditions.
 Some examples would be addictive behavior, schizophrenia, bipolar disorder and obsessive-compulsive disorder (OCD).
 (14,15,16,17)

-An animal study found that NAC may minimize effects such as social withdrawal, apathy and reduced attention spans found in people suffering from schizophrenia.(18) NAC has also been used to decrease withdrawl symptoms in everything from cocaine addicts to marijuana and nicotine addicts.
+An animal study found that NAC may minimize effects such as social withdrawal, apathy, and reduced attention spans found in people suffering from schizophrenia.(18) NAC has also been used to decrease withdrawal symptoms in everything from cocaine addicts to marijuana and nicotine addicts.
 Preliminary studies show that it may decrease cravings.
 (19,20,21,22)

 Does NAC Affect Sleep?

 There’s good news around NAC and sleep.
 Experts have found that high levels of glutathione in the body may help you sleep better.
 In one study, it was found that those who had increased levels of glutathione were able to fall asleep easier at night and wake up refreshed in the morning.
 Moreover, it was found that the body is able to naturally produce more glutathione during sleep.
 N-Acetyl-Cysteine helps to replenish intracellular glutathione therefore it may help support both a longer and more restful sleep.

 For those with sleep apnea, there have been a few specific studies supporting NAC.
 From one of those studies(1) if you have obstructive sleep apnea syndrome (OSAS) taking oral NAC “appears to have therapeutic potential”.
 The study also proposed that “long-term treatment with NAC in patients with OSAS may reduce their dependency on continuous positive airway pressure therapy otherwise known as CPAP machines.
 If you’ve ever been hooked up to a CPAP machine and I have if there were a way to get off of it I’d do pretty much anything.

 When to Take NAC